Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 indices](integer-array-indices) and [boolean array indices](boolean-array-indices)) in NumPy that is important to make note of in some situations.
 Namely, the basic indices will always create a **view** into an array[^view-scalar-footnote], whereas the advanced indices will always create a **copy** of the underlying array.
-[Tuple](tuple-indices) indices (i.e., multiaxis indices) will create a view if they do not contain an advanced index and a copy otherwise.
+[Tuple](tuple-indices) indices (i.e., multidimensional indices) will create a view if they do not contain an advanced index and a copy if they do.

 [^view-scalar-footnote]: There is one exception to this rule, which is that an